Home

 Both the athletic garments and the shapewear are made with patented ComfortWeave fabric.
 The material improves circulation and may reduce pressure on joints.
 As the fabric is medical grade, many health insurance providers allow the garments to be claimed under their medical plans.

-If you have mild lymphedema (stage 0 or stage 1), a compression sleeve or garment may be your initial treatment.
-For stage 2 and stage 3 lymphedema, the treatment program called Combined Decongestive Therapy is recommended first in order to bring down swelling (or “decongest” the limb).
+If you have mild lymphedema, a compression sleeve or garment may be your initial treatment.
+For stage 2 and stage 3 lymphedema, the treatment program called Combined Decongestive Therapy is recommended first in order to bring down swelling.
 After that, you would wear a compression sleeve or garment to maintain those results.
-Your lymphedema therapist will help you determine how often you need to wear it (all day? part of the day? just for “riskier” activities?) and for how long.
+Your lymphedema therapist will help you determine how often you need to wear it and for how long.
 You also may need to wear a different type of sleeve at night for more compression.

 What level of compression therapy do I need?